Sat. Mar 25th, 2023

-First and foremost, I, Steven Hatzakis, do not manage any client money or ever ask people for money because I do NOT provide any investment services, period.
+First and foremost, I, Steven Hatzakis, do not manage any client money or ever ask people for money because I do NOT provide any investment services, period (anyone claiming to do so using my name or photos is an imposter trying to scam you, so please beware of such scams and people who impersonate me, as there are a growing number of imposter accounts on social media).

-Scammers impersonate me – I am not sure why – but likely because I have over 20 years of financial markets experience in the forex industry and publish authoritative broker reviews (as part of my work with Reink Media Group), and have advised dozens of fintech companies and my articles have been read by millions of people.
+Scammers impersonate me, likely because I have over 20 years of financial markets experience in the forex industry and publish authoritative broker reviews (as part of my work with Reink Media Group, including on ForexBrokers.com, and other world-class domains under our portfolio), and I’ve advised dozens of fintech companies, including in the crypto industry, and my articles have been read by millions of people.

 ____________________________